 The Asset Management programme examines how different types of agents interact in financial markets; how asset prices are formed and relate to economic fundamentals; how price movements impact firms’ investment and the macro-economy; and how regulatory policies affect market outcomes and economic welfare.
 A large part of the research in the asset management programme is currently conducted within the Paul Woolley Centre---that research departs from the Arrow-Debreu view of frictionless markets and emphasizes the role of financial institutions and their managers’ incentives in influencing prices and allocations.

-Finance and the Real Economy
+Financing the Real Economy

 Systemic Risk Centre